FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 **_ Description _**

-Create a transaction log。Up to 4 log indexes can be created for this log。The byte sequence representing the log data and its index needs to be stored in the virtual machine memory first.。
+Create a transaction log。Up to 4 log indexes can be created for this log。The byte sequence representing the log data and its index needs to be stored in the virtual machine memory first。

 **_ Parameters _**